The Devil's Child: Release

 The film had initial release in the United States in 1997, as La malédiction de Nikki in France in 1998 and again as recently as 2008, Netherlands in 1999, and Sweden in 2001.
 It has also been released as O Filho do Demônio (Brazil), Pahan lapsi (Finland) and as To moro tou Satana (Greece).
-The Devils Child had a commercial DVD release in 2005.
+The Devil's Child had a commercial DVD release in 2005.

 Reception

 New York Daily News called the film "utterly predictable" and a "shameless rip-off of Rosemary's Baby".
 The Chicago Sun Times concurred, writing that Kim Delaney and Thomas Gibson were wasting "their acting talent and sex appeal in a trashy variation of Rosemary's Baby."
 The Washington Post also agreed with this assessment, adding "...with a bit of The Omen thrown in".
 Conversely, San Diego Union Tribune called it "an entertaining Halloween flick."